TrampolineRTOS/trampoline/examples/cortex/armv7/mk20dx256/teensy31/liquidCrystal/README.md

 # liquidCrystal example

-NOT YET WORKING
+A periodic task increments a variable and display it on the LCD.

-A periodic task increments a variable and display it on the LCD The corresponding alarm runs at start.
+The corresponding alarm runs at start.

 Have a look at "liquidCrystal.oil" file.